vanvalenlab/intro-to-deepcell/deepcell_dot_org/README.md

 4. Once complete, you can download the results, and then process additional images.
 ![image](resources/DeepCell_website_download.png)

-## Plugging in to DeepCell.org with ImageJ
+## Generating predictions with ImageJ

-The ImageJ plugin provides an easy interface to access our pre-trained deep learning models within ImageJ itself.
+The ImageJ plugin provides an easy interface to access our pre-trained deep learning models.
 Data is automatically uploaded to our server, processed, and then returned within ImageJ.

 Before getting started, make sure you understand [the available models and data formatting requirements](README.md/#formatting-data-for-web-based-models).